bradleymackey/turbo-boost-disable/README.md

 That means (relatively) cool operation most of the time.
 I'm willing to have a bit of a hit in performance (about 20%) so that I can get a much nicer experience using my computer.

-I love Turbo Boost Switcher but was being constantly bombared with at least 3 login prompts every time I unlocked my computer.
+I love [Turbo Boost Switcher (TBS)](https://github.com/rugarciap/Turbo-Boost-Switcher) but was being constantly bombared with at least 3 login prompts every time I unlocked my computer.
 There were no workarounds for this as far as I could tell, so I wrote this simple wrapper so I'll never have to see another one of those damn prompts again.

 This program runs totally silently in the background and I never have to think about it.